signalogic/SigDL/README.md

  - Support for deep learning models AlexNet, VGG-16, LeNet-5 and LeNet-300, and compressed models MobileNet and SqueezeNet

- - Process flow loop for cloud training and testing, compression, and embedded target training and testing
+ - CICD continuous / iterative flow loop for cloud training and testing, compression, and embedded target training and testing, new data acquisition by the target

  - Support for embedded targets Nvidia Jetson TX2 (Parker SoC, Pascal GPU), Atom x5-E3930 and x5-E3940, and Movidius MA2450